tgerardot/TheThreeTravelers/One Shots and Excursions/Meeting Tier 4s ep1 - Mystara & Lament.md

 After landing, they encounter a man heading up and down the beach with a metal detector.
 They ask after Dante's whereabouts and the gentleman says he never heard of him before, but he knows of a person with a similar last name.

-The group heads toward the office building and they realize that the complex of buildings is a large re
+The group heads toward the office building and they realize that the complex of buildings is a large retirement community.
+They walk into the office building and there is a man behind the desk with